With you as an inpatient

 The majority of the people we support stay in their own homes.
 However, sometimes patients may benefit from some time at our specialist Inpatient Unit in Newtown.

-There are 18 beds available and people are admitted to the Inpatient Unit for a variety of reasons, including:
+There are up to 12 beds available and people are admitted to the Inpatient Unit for a variety of reasons, including:

 - Symptom management